enfiskutensykkel/ssd-gpu-dma/README.md

 $ make libnvm                         # builds library
 $ make examples                       # builds example programs
 ```

-If you are going to use CUDA, you also need to locate the kernel module
-directory and manually run `make`.
-Locations will vary on different distros
-and based on installation type, but on Ubuntu the driver source can be found
-in `/usr/src/nvidia-<major>-<major>.<minor>` if you install CUDA through the
-`.deb.` package.

 The CMake configuration is _supposed to_ autodetect the location of CUDA,
 Nvidia driver and SISCI library.
 CUDA is located by the _FindCUDA_ package for